-- 1) (1) to (6) means as follows and are illustrated for the general drawing for Close-up Survey area in Annex 1-6, 1 (1) of the Guidance - (1) Cargo hold transverse frames - (2) Cargo hold transverse bulkhead plating, stiffeners and girders - (3) Transverse web frame or watertight transverse bulkhead in ballast tanks - (4) Cargo hold hatch covers and coamings.
-Subject to cargo hold hatch covers of approved design which structurally have no access to the internals, Close-up Survey/thickness measurement shall be done of accessible parts of hatch covers structures. - (5) Deck plating and underdeck structure inside line of hatch openings between cargo hold hatches - (6) Inner bottom plating - 2) Close-up Survey of cargo hold transverse bulkheads is to be carried out at the following levels: - · Immediately above the inner bottom and immediately above the 'tween decks, as applicable - Mid-height of the bulkheads for holds without 'tween decks - Immediately below the main deck plating and 'tween deck plating
+- (3) Transverse web frame or watertight transverse bulkhead in ballast tanks - (4) Cargo hold hatch covers and coamings.
+Subject to cargo hold hatch covers of approved design which structurally have no access to the internals, Close-up Survey/thickness measurement shall be done of accessible parts of hatch covers structures. - (5) Deck plating and underdeck structure inside line of hatch openings between cargo hold hatches (6) Inner bottom plating - 2) Close-up Survey of cargo hold transverse bulkheads is to be carried out at the following levels: - · Immediately above the inner bottom and immediately above the 'tween decks, as applicable - · Mid-height of the bulkheads for holds without 'tween decks - $\cdot\,$ Immediately below the main deck plating and 'tween deck plating